ucsb-cs148-w25/pj05-shelfshare/team/retrospectives /RETRO_01.md

 ## Retro Assessment
-The team agreed that improving the PR process is critical to our success.
+- The team agreed that improving the PR process is critical to our success.
 Clear documentation, timely reviews, and better communication during and outside of meetings will strengthen our workflow.
+- The retro went well.
+There were gaps in conversation but I think it was due to not having enough work done yet to comment on.
+I woudll say it went well, everyone listened respectfully to others.
+- I would advise the next retro leader to talk more about the goal and get everyone's input on the goal to ensure everyone is on the same page.

 ## Retro Records
 This retro will be referenced as the starting point for our focus on PR improvements.
 Follow up retrospectives will assess progress and identify further areas for growth.